gmc-code/PC-Using-RTD/docs/setup/Python.rst

 | See: https://www.youtube.com/watch?v=APOPm01BVrk
 | Rather than installing the python packages in the system wide installation of python, a virtual environment can be created that only has the modules needed for sphinx and read the docs.
 | Virtual environments allow easy maintenance of the libraries needed for the project and avoid issues that can happen when multiple dependencies conflict across multiple projects.

 | Create a virtual environment for the packages needed for read the docs.
-| By default, these will be created in the users directory: ``"C:\Users\username\"``.
+| By default, these will be created in the users directory: ``C:\Users\username\``.
 | In examples below, the virtual environment folder will be called: ``rtd_venv310``.

-| If there are different version of python installed use the full path to the version required to create the virtual environment.
-| e.g. "C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe"

 | Create a virtual environment with the default system python:

 .. code-block::

     python -m venv rtd_venv310

+| If there are different versions of python installed, use the full path to the version required to create the virtual environment.
+| e.g. ``C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe``
-| Or, create a virtual environment using a specific installed version of python:
+| Create a virtual environment using a specific installed version of python:

 .. code-block::